 The intimacy of the earth and sky is one of love, in which original realization is glimpsed and gone beyond.
 In the rasas of Indian art, this glimpse is referred to as a shringa of delight.
 Of all the rasas, Shringara or Erotic Sentiment is called the king of the sentiments — "the sweetest and most exhilarating" — whose enduring state is love.

 Through the visual vocabulary of love in these glimpses of intimacy, earth and sky — thinking and not thinking, expressive activity and active expression, differentiation and equality — nondually entwine , in and through emptiness.

 The Lovely Parvati, 1998, acrylic on paper, 23" x 30"

 2019, 28 pages, paperback

 8" x 10", color plates

-Available from fourthlloydproductions@gmail
+Order from fourthlloydproductions@gmail with Paypal.

-The images below are used to illustrate the book.
+Images below are used to illustrate the book.

 Copyright © 2019 Richard Stodart - All Rights Reserved.